 Ayurvedic Lifestyle Consultant from Sai Ayurvedic College, Miami, FL (2011-12)

 Mt.
 Madonna College of Ayurveda, Certified Ayurvedic Practitioner, Mt.
 Madonna, CA (2014)

 On going Ayurvedic Pancha Karma and Ayurvedic Yoga Therapist, Villa Ananda, Mexico, In Residence

 Currently working towards Certification in Yoga Therapy, Soul of Yoga, San Diego, CA

 Earlier and ongoing study includes advanced workshops and intensives with:

 Jivamukti Yoga, Integral Yoga, The Yoga Institute of Miami (Iyanger Yoga Teacher Training course, 2001), Unity Woods Iyengar Yoga (Apprenticeship 2001), and ongoing workshops with Gurmukh, Shiva Rea, Angela Farmer, Barbara Benaugh, Natasha Rizapoulos, Johnny Kest, Parmath Nikitan Ashram, Rishikish, India and Kundalini Yoga Summer Solstices (2004-2011) as well as the incredible and inspiring doctors and consultants at Sai Ayurvedic College in Miami, Florida and Mt.
 Madonna College of Ayurveda.
-Advanced Immersion Weeklong Intensive with White Lotus Foundation, Ganga White and Tracey Rich, Summer 2015, Weeklong Pulse Workshop, Dr. Vasant Lad, 2015, in Residence Pancha Karma Practitioner, Villa Ananda Ayurvedic Retreat Center, Mexico (2018 on going).
+Advanced Immersion Weeklong Intensive with White Lotus Foundation, Ganga White and Tracey Rich, Summer 2015, Weeklong Pulse Workshop, Dr. Vasant Lad, 2015, in Residence Pancha Karma and Ayurvedic Yoga Therapist, Villa Ananda Ayurvedic Retreat Center, Mexico (2018 on going).